 F. unique opportunities

-KHRC may award LIHTCs to up to three applications outside the QAP selection criteria.
+KHRC may award LIHTCs to up to five applications outside the QAP selection criteria.
+Two of the five may be proposals that will utilize KHRC’s HOME-ARP allocation.

 Applicants must propose consideration for the Unique Opportunities set-aside in the preliminary application.
 In making awards, KHRC may consider: